moiih/online-compiler/README.md

 As of now the application has support for the following frequently-used languages like C, C++, Java☕ and Python🐍, but is scalable and has capability to support more programming languages on-demand.

+***🔑Key-features of this web app: ⏬***
+  - Provides single interface for executing codes written in different programming languages.
+  - Serves a 🌐nearly-SPA experience to users, so the users can signup, login and run their codes without having to go different pages of the website.
+  - Allows users to upload any code file 🗃️ locally from their computer and use it editing, saving and executing the code.
+  - Accepts argumets and parameters if the program required through a dedicated inout field.
+  - Recognizes the code patterns and sets the compiler/interpreter type to match the languages of program in real-time.
+  - Displays the compilation errors and results (output) separately and also suggests fixes for common coding mistakes.
+For example, if the user runs a program but forgets to provides input, a fix/suggestion message will be displayed along with the actual compilation error.

+***🎯Targeted Audience: 👇***
+  - School And College Students.
+  - Competitive Programming Enthusiasts.
+  - *"Lets-try-out-this-code"* and *"what-if-I-do-it-like-this"* people.
+  - Anyone who 💙 loves writing code and wants freedom to access code from anywhere at anytime on-demand.

 - ## Video Demonstration: 🎦